antoniojps/react-router-object/README.md

   },
 }

-// applyPathToRoutesObj will add the path based on the position within the objects keys tree const routesObj = applyPathToRoutesObj(routesConfig)
+// add the path based on the position within the objects keys tree const routesObj = applyPathToRoutesObj(routesConfig)

 // convert the routes object into an array and that's it!